localz/spotz-sdk-android/README.md

                 "your-client-key", // Your client key goes here ...

   5. Run it!
-(Note: you need a device running Android 4.3 or newer)

 How to add the SDK to your own Project
 ======================================

-To use the SDK library, both the library and your project must be compiled with Android 4.3 (API level 18) or newer, as it utilizes Bluetooth Low Energy.
+Your project must support minimum Android 2.3.3 API level 10.

 If you're a **Gradle** user you can easily include the library by specifying it as a dependency in your build.gradle script: